Use of Fatty Acids As Fuel

 - Third, cholesterol is a component of cell membranes.

 It is essential to realize that cholesterol is not a nutrient because our cells can make cholesterol.
 Only approximately one-third of the cholesterol in our bodies comes from our diet.
 The rest synthesize in the body.
-For this reason, we can subsist on a diet that is entirely devoid of cholesterol.
+For this reason, we can subsist on a diet entirely devoid of cholesterol.

-The cholesterol in the diet and the cholesterol produced in our body together comprise the cholesterol input.
+The cholesterol in the diet and the cholesterol produced in our body comprise the cholesterol input.
 Cholesterol leaves the body in the feces that excrete as part of bile or bile acids.
 Disturbances in bile acid metabolism can influence cholesterol metabolism and vice versa.